stevanStevic/esp32-gui-flasher/README.md

 ## <a name="using-the-esp32-gui-flasher"></a>Using the ESP32 GUI Flasher

-When you launch the ESP32 GUI Flasher, you will see the main window divided into sections for Firmware, Chip Port, Backend Connection, Printer Setup, Chip Info, and an action button to flash.
-There’s also a console output area at the bottom that shows logs and messages.
+When you launch the ESP32 GUI Flasher, you will see the main window divided into sections on the left and a **Console** output area on the right.
+The left panel contains (from top to bottom): **Chip Port Configuration**, **Chip Info**, any **loaded modules** (e.g. Device Registration and Printing), **Firmware**, and **Actions**.

-Here we’ll describe each field/control and how to use it, as well as the general workflow for flashing and printing.
+Here we'll describe each field/control and how to use it, as well as the general workflow for flashing and printing.

 ### <a name="selecting-firmware-zip-package"></a>Selecting Firmware (ZIP Package)

-The first step is to select your firmware file.
-In the top section labeled **Firmware**, click the **Browse** button.
+To select your firmware file, go to the **Firmware** section and click the **Select Firmware** button.
 A file dialog will open, filtered to show `.zip` files.
 Navigate to your firmware release zip and select it.

 You can package the release ZIP with [this script](./scripts/create_release.py).
 You shall run this script within your project repository after building it with your preferences, even including secure and encrypted build.